-3.17 To the extent permitted by the laws and regulations of the jurisdictions involved and subject to adequate safeguards on the protection of confidentiality and use of information being shared, including safeguards to prevent tipping off, a Hong Kong-incorporated II should also implement measures, through its group-wide AML/CFT Systems, for: (a) sharing information required for the purposes of CDD and ML/TF risk management; and (b) provision to the II's group-level compliance, audit and/or AML/CFT functions, of customer, account, and transaction information from its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, when necessary for AML/CFT purposes15.
-3.18 If the AML/CFT requirements in the jurisdiction where the overseas branch or subsidiary undertaking of a Hong Kong- incorporated II is located (host jurisdiction) differ from those relevant requirements referred to in paragraph 3.15, the II should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that host jurisdiction's laws and regulations permit. s.22(2), Sch.
-2 3.19 If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of a Hong Kong-incorporated II to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the II should: (a) inform the IA of such failure; and (b) take additional measures to effectively mitigate ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the requirements.
+3.17 To the extent permitted by the laws and regulations of the jurisdictions involved and subject to adequate safeguards on the protection of confidentiality and use of information being shared, including safeguards to prevent tipping off, an II that is incorporated in Hong Kong or is a re-domiciled entity should also implement measures, through its group-wide AML/CFT Systems, for: (a) sharing information required for the purposes of CDD and ML/TF risk management; and (b) provision to the II's group-level compliance, audit and/or AML/CFT functions, of customer, account, and transaction information from its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, when necessary for AML/CFT purposes .
+3.18 If the AML/CFT requirements in the jurisdiction, where the overseas branch or subsidiary undertaking of an II that is incorporated in Hong Kong or is a re-domiciled entity is located (host jurisdiction), differ from those relevant requirements referred to in paragraph 3.15, the II should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that host jurisdiction's laws and regulations permit. s.22(2), Sch.
+2 3.19 If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of an II that is incorporated in Hong Kong or is a re-domiciled entity to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the II should: (a) inform the IA of such failure; and(b) take additional measures to effectively mitigate ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the requirements.

-15 This should include information and analysis of transactions or activities which appear unusual (if such analysis was done); and could include a suspicious transaction report, its underlying information, or the fact that a suspicious transaction report has been submitted.
+This should include information and analysis of transactions or activities which appear unusual (if such analysis was done); and could include a suspicious transaction report, its underlying information, or the fact that a suspicious transaction report has been submitted.
 Similarly, branches and subsidiary undertakings should receive such information from these group-level functions when relevant and appropriate to risk management.